 Prior to his appointment at the seminary, Fr.
 Dailey served on the faculty of DeSales University (Center Valley, PA) for 29 years.
 There he was a tenured professor of Theology, the inaugural Fr.
 Louis Brisson Chair in Salesian Spirituality, and the founding director of the Salesian Center for Faith & Culture.
 He also taught at Immaculata University, the Washington Theological Union, and in the National Institute for Clergy Formation.

 Fr.
 Dailey earned a doctoral degree in sacred theology (S.T.D.) from the Pontifical Gregorian University (Rome), where he completed his dissertation on the biblical Book of Job.
 He has lectured internationally on topics in biblical theology, Salesian spirituality, and Catholic higher education.
 He has written, edited or translated nine books and more than fifty articles/chapters in a variety of scholarly and pastoral publications worldwide.
 He writes a monthly column and is featured regularly in podcasts on CatholicPhilly.com.
-As a Research Fellow for the Catholic Leadership Institute (Wayne, PA), he writes a monthly blog and assists with other publications.
+He has also contributed blog posts and authored white papers as a Research Fellow for the Catholic Leadership Institute (Malvern, PA).

 Fr.
 Dailey currently serves on the board of trustees of Holy Ghost Preparatory School (Bensalem, PA), his high school alma mater.
 He is a member of the editorial board of the Indian Journal of Spirituality (Bangalore) and serves as a peer reviewer for the Journal of Catholic Higher Education.
 He is featured among the members at CatholicSpeakers.com and has appeared on radio and television in both regional and national markets.